canalplus/rx-player/doc/api/Miscellaneous/MultiThreading.md

   reached before the RxPlayer had time to load new media data.

-  When running in "multithreading" mode, loading segments (and in browsers supporting the feature, even buffering segments) is perfomed concurrently to any computation linked to your user interface, ensuring that this important buffering operation can run without being blocked.
+  When running in "multithreading" mode, loading segments (and in browsers supporting the feature, even buffering segments) is performed concurrently to any computation linked to your user interface, ensuring that this important buffering operation can run without being blocked.